 The following list includes a selection of funds and notes that are actively trading.
 This list is current as of Sept.
 6, 2021, but make sure to do your own research, as well.
 ETFs and ETNs are constantly in flux, so a product here may have since changed its name, ticker symbol, goals, holdings, or it may have been removed from the market altogether.

 As mentioned above, not all of these ETFs and ETNs track oil indexes directly.
 Some are inverse products, which essentially short the underlying index.
-Others are leveraged products, which seek to outperform the underlying index by 2x or 3x its daily returns, which can be very risky.
+Others are leveraged products, which seek to outperform the underlying index by two or three times its daily returns, which can be very risky.

 Always check an ETF's goals and holdings before adding it to your portfolio.
 Consider reviewing your selection with a financial advisor before moving forward with the investment.